SHARE

 Fork where a slice is missing from a Vegan Southern Bourbon Pecan Pie

+'Tis the season for pie cravings!
 Are you a pie person?
 Pie people are my type of people.
-I like to see 5-6 different types of pie on the Thanksgiving dessert table, and yes, I will be having a small slice of every single flavor!
+I like to see 5-6 different types of pie on the Thanksgiving dessert table everything from Grandmas's Dutch Apple Pie, Vegan Pumpkin Pie, and Sweet Potato Pie---And yes I will be having a small slice of every single flavor!

 If you are bringing the dessert to your Thanksgiving celebration, look no further!
-My Vegan Southern Bourbon Pecan Pie is a warm, flavorful pie that tastes even better than a classic pecan pie.
+My Vegan Southern Bourbon Pecan Pie it's a warm, flavorful pie that tastes even better than a classic pecan pie.
 The gooey center is perfectly luxurious and nutty, and the homemade crust is scented with orange while being 100% vegan!
+As it bakes, the alcohol cooks off, leaving behind a rich flavor and a mouthwatering sweet filling.
+Trust me, you'll never want to make it any other way!
+Whether you're gearing up for Thanksgiving or planning a delightful gathering, this is your perfect pie recipe!

 Pecans on a baking sheet

-Vegans still enjoy Thanksgiving too, so why not have some dishes that cater to our plant-based friends?
+Because hey, vegans still enjoy Thanksgiving too, so why not have some dishes that cater to our plant-based friends?
 You will absolutely love this pie.
 In fact, the whole family will!
+If you are searching for more plant-based Thanksgiving ideas try check out my article on How to Host the Perfect Vegan Friendsgiving!

 Vegan Southern Bourbon Pecan Pie in a white pie dish